 |Small Wheel Attachment - 3/4" & 1"||X||X|

 |1.5 HP Motor||X||X||X|

 |Variable Speed Controller||X||X||X|

 There are a wide range of accessories available for the Shop Mate 48, and you can even make your own accessories (more on that below).
-You can save a fair bit of money with the packages from Gameco, for example the “I want everything” Kit will save you around $400.
+You can save a fair bit of money with the packages from Gameco.
+Check their site for current pricing.

 Wheel kit with bearings:

 50mm, 75mm and 100mm tracking wheels